-With respect to the Term Loan, the Company will pay quarterly installments of principal of approximately \$1.1 million, plus accrued and unpaid interest, on the first day of each fiscal quarter beginning on April 1, 2016.
+With respect to the Term Loan, the Company makes quarterly installment payments of principal of approximately \$1.1 million, plus accrued and unpaid interest, on the first day of each fiscal quarter.
 To the extent not previously paid, the Term Loan will become due and payable in full on the Expiration Date.

-Amounts outstanding under the Facilities, at the Company's option, will bear interest at either a base rate or a LIBOR based rate, in either case calculated in accordance with the terms of the Credit Agreement.
+Amounts outstanding under the Facilities, at the Company's option, will bear interest at either a base rate plus a margin or a rate based on LIBOR plus a margin, in either case calculated in accordance with the terms of the Credit Agreement.
 Interest under the Credit Agreement is payable monthly.
+We elected to use the LIBOR based rate for the majority of the debt outstanding under the Facilities for the twelve months ended December 31, 2016, which was 3.87% on our Revolving Credit Facility and 4.37% for the Term Loan at December 31, 2016.

 The Credit Agreement contains customary affirmative and negative covenants.
-The Company also must maintain certain levels of EBITDA as outlined in the Credit Agreement.
 As of December 31, 2016 and as of the end of each fiscal quarter ending thereafter, the Company must maintain a fixed charge coverage ratio of not less than 1.10 to 1.0, in each case measured on a rolling four-quarter basis calculated in accordance with the terms of the Credit Agreement.
+We were in compliance with our covenants under the Credit Agreement at December 31, 2016 and under our previous credit agreement at December 31, 2015.

-At December 31, 2015 we had deferred financing fees of approximately \$1.3 million.
-As a result of entering into the Credit Agreement we expect to write off approximately \$0.8 million of deferred fees in the first quarter of 2016.
+At December 31, 2016, we had deferred financing costs of approximately \$1.0 million.
+For the twelve months ended December 30, 2016, we paid deferred financing costs of \$0.8 million related to the Credit Agreement, wrote off \$0.8 million of fees related to the previous credit agreement and amortized \$0.2 million of deferred financing costs.